Sport in Uruguay: Beach volleyball

 Uruguay featured a men's national team in beach volleyball that competed at the 2018–2020 CSV Beach Volleyball Continental Cup.

 Tennis

 Tennis is a mildly popular sport in Uruguay, although Uruguayan players have not been as successful as the Argentinian and Brazilian ones.
 Marcelo Filippini is Uruguay's most successful player, winning five singles titles, reaching the quarterfinals at the 1999 French Open, and achieving a rank of No. 30 in 1990.
 The Uruguay Davis Cup team currently competes in Group I of the Americas regional Zone, and the Uruguay Fed Cup team competes in Group I as well.
 Pablo Cuevas is currently the second highest-ranked Uruguayan male player.

+Athletics

+The Uruguayan Athletics Confederation is the organizing body for track and field competitions.
+The main venue is the Pista de Atletismo Darwin Piñeyrúa in Montevideo, named after hammer thrower Darwin Piñeyrúa.
+The main annual international event is the Grand Prix Darwin Piñeyrúa and Estrella Puente.